JinkoSolar (NYSE:JKS) Shares Gap Down to $49.20

-Shares of JinkoSolar Holding Co., Ltd. (NYSE:JKS) gapped down before the market opened on Wednesday .
+JinkoSolar Holding Co., Ltd. (NYSE:JKS) gapped down prior to trading on Wednesday .
 The stock had previously closed at $49.20, but opened at $48.01.
-JinkoSolar shares last traded at $49.43, with a volume of 3,795 shares changing hands.
+JinkoSolar shares last traded at $49.43, with a volume of 3,795 shares traded.

-Several equities analysts have recently issued reports on the company.
-Roth Capital lifted their price target on JinkoSolar from $38.00 to $39.00 and gave the company a “neutral” rating in a research report on Monday, June 28th.
+A number of equities analysts recently issued reports on JKS shares.
+Roth Capital lifted their target price on JinkoSolar from $38.00 to $39.00 and gave the stock a “neutral” rating in a report on Monday, June 28th.
 They noted that the move was a valuation call.
-The Goldman Sachs Group lifted their price target on JinkoSolar from $25.00 to $27.00 and gave the company a “sell” rating in a research report on Friday, July 2nd.
+Zacks Investment Research upgraded JinkoSolar from a “sell” rating to a “hold” rating in a report on Monday.
+Finally, The Goldman Sachs Group raised their target price on JinkoSolar from $25.00 to $27.00 and gave the stock a “sell” rating in a research report on Friday, July 2nd.
 They noted that the move was a valuation call.
-Finally, Zacks Investment Research upgraded JinkoSolar from a “sell” rating to a “hold” rating in a research report on Monday.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of “Hold” and an average price target of $34.75.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $34.75.

-Several institutional investors have recently modified their holdings of JKS.
-BlackRock Inc. boosted its position in shares of JinkoSolar by 163.2% in the second quarter.
-BlackRock Inc. now owns 2,058,533 shares of the semiconductor company’s stock worth $115,318,000 after buying an additional 1,276,394 shares during the period.
-Goldman Sachs Group Inc. boosted its position in shares of JinkoSolar by 871.0% in the second quarter.
-Goldman Sachs Group Inc. now owns 983,961 shares of the semiconductor company’s stock worth $55,121,000 after buying an additional 1,111,581 shares during the period.
-Morgan Stanley boosted its position in shares of JinkoSolar by 143.9% in the first quarter.
-Morgan Stanley now owns 1,790,901 shares of the semiconductor company’s stock worth $74,663,000 after buying an additional 1,056,633 shares during the period.
-Bank of America Corp DE boosted its position in shares of JinkoSolar by 2,619.0% in the second quarter.
-Bank of America Corp DE now owns 980,517 shares of the semiconductor company’s stock worth $54,928,000 after buying an additional 944,455 shares during the period.
-Finally, Harvest Fund Management Co.
-Ltd acquired a new stake in shares of JinkoSolar in the first quarter worth $14,290,000.
-41.87% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+BlackRock Inc. boosted its position in JinkoSolar by 163.2% during the second quarter.
+BlackRock Inc. now owns 2,058,533 shares of the semiconductor company’s stock valued at $115,318,000 after purchasing an additional 1,276,394 shares during the last quarter.
+Morgan Stanley lifted its position in shares of JinkoSolar by 143.9% in the first quarter.
+Morgan Stanley now owns 1,790,901 shares of the semiconductor company’s stock worth $74,663,000 after buying an additional 1,056,633 shares during the last quarter.
+Vanguard Group Inc. lifted its position in shares of JinkoSolar by 4.5% in the second quarter.
+Vanguard Group Inc. now owns 1,226,957 shares of the semiconductor company’s stock worth $68,734,000 after buying an additional 52,417 shares during the last quarter.
+Mackenzie Financial Corp lifted its position in shares of JinkoSolar by 26.3% in the second quarter.
+Mackenzie Financial Corp now owns 1,193,104 shares of the semiconductor company’s stock worth $66,838,000 after buying an additional 248,565 shares during the last quarter.
+Finally, Allianz Asset Management GmbH lifted its position in shares of JinkoSolar by 18.5% in the second quarter.
+Allianz Asset Management GmbH now owns 1,113,329 shares of the semiconductor company’s stock worth $62,368,000 after buying an additional 173,597 shares during the last quarter.
+41.87% of the stock is owned by hedge funds and other institutional investors.

 JinkoSolar Holding Co, Ltd. engages in the design, development, production and marketing of photovoltaic products, and solar system integration services.
 It focuses on vertically integrated solar power products manufacturing business from silicon ingots, wafers, and cells to solar modules.
 The company was founded by Xiande Li, Kangping Chen, and Xianhua Li on August 3, 2007 and is headquartered in Shangrao, China.